-Per the provost's guidelines, the option of soliciting an internal/external evaluation letter for inclusion in the tenure or promotion dossier.
-Candidates whose work is interdisciplinary (with or without MOU) may choose to have a Lehigh faculty member from outside their unit write an independent assessment of their work.
-The candidate will provide the name to the department chair who will solicit the letter, which will be treated with the same confidentiality as external review letters.
+Per the provost's guidelines, all faculty have the option of soliciting an internal/external evaluation letter for inclusion in the tenure or promotion dossier.
+Candidates may choose to have a Lehigh faculty member from outside their unit write an independent assessment of their work.
+The candidate will provide the name of the external evaluator to the department chair who will solicit the letter, which will be treated with the same confidentiality as external review letters.